311Lab/DePocket/README.md

 The backbone generation code is  is derived from the https://github.com/swanss/peptide_design project.

-Input Setup:
+## Input Setup:

 1. Replace example/input_files/protein.pdb with your target protein PDB file.
 Keep the name as protein.pdb.

-2.
-2.Replace partition names in all .sh files: change #SBATCH -p v6_384 to the actual partition on your HPC system.
+2. Replace partition names in all .sh files: change #SBATCH -p v6_384 to the actual partition on your HPC system.

-3.Modify the targetSel residues in example/1_generateSeeds/run_generateSeeds.sh to amino acids within ~20 Å of the active pocket
+3. Modify the targetSel residues in example/1_generateSeeds/run_generateSeeds.sh to amino acids within ~20 Å of the active pocket

-4.Modify the active site center coordinates in both:5_backboneScreen/min_distance.py    11_caver/inputs/config.txt
+4. Modify the active site center coordinates in both:5_backboneScreen/min_distance.py    11_caver/inputs/config.txt

-5.In 10_InterfaceAnalyzer/run.sh, replace the -fixedchains parameter with the correct chain IDs of your target protein.
+5. In 10_InterfaceAnalyzer/run.sh, replace the -fixedchains parameter with the correct chain IDs of your target protein.

-Step-by-Step Instructions:
+## Step-by-Step Instructions:

 Run example/1_generateSeeds/run_generateSeeds.sh